 Those in Acts 19 who were claiming the ability to cast our demons were sons of a Levite chief priest.
 Because of this, they must have thought of themselves as being pretty important and powerful, certainly powerful enough to simply assume they could use the name (authority) of Jesus Christ (after only hearing of Him through the apostle Paul) to command obedience from fallen angels.

 There was, however, one problem.
-These men believed all they needed to do was use the name of Jesus, kind of like a magican who says some "magic words" before a trick like ABRACADABRA, and then, PRESTO, what they wanted to happen would occur!
-The problem was the demon(s) they were trying to cast out of a person KNEW the true power it took to FORCE them to leave and KNEW these men were ultimately only PRETENDING that they had it!
+These men believed all they needed to do was use Jesus' name, kind of like a magician who says some "magic words" before a trick, and then what they wanted to happen would occur.
+The difficulty was the evil spirit(s) they were trying to cast out knew the true power it took to force them to leave and knew these men were pretending that they had it!

 Ironically, the men pretending they represented God were in reality deceived, while those whose existence was based entirely on deception (demons) knew the truth!

 Those Christians and others who saw or heard of what happened quickly learned not to take the name and authority of Jesus Christ lightly!
 They knew not to assume they had God's authority to do whatever they pleased whenever they wanted.
 If the Lord has not ordained you to use His name to cast out demons, do not think you can simply conjure up some faith and do it anyway.